zombieCraig/DartRPG/memory-bank/progress.md

 - **Tablet Support**: UI not fully optimized for tablet screens

 ### Recently Fixed Issues
+- ✅ **Move Oracle Results**: Fixed issue with oracle results from moves not showing in the journal
 - ✅ **Asset Card Display**: Fixed layout issues in asset cards and improved ability display with toggle circles
 - ✅ **Asset Detail Dialog**: Updated character asset detail dialog to use the improved AssetDetailDialog
 - ✅ **Oracle Table Lookup**: Enhanced oracle table lookup to find tables by key anywhere in the hierarchy